muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 Computation Reference
 #######################

-* The data that is reported by EdX Insights is updated once a week.

-* Computations are made through %%day of week, 23:59 UTC (11:59 pm).

-* Changes over time are computed from %%day of week, 00:00 UTC thorugh %%day of week, 23:59 UTC.
-For example, the change in enrollment for a one week period reports the difference between the enrollment total on %% day to the total on
-  %%day.

-* Computations for data reported by edX Insights and on the Instructor Dashboard for a live course take place at different times, and as a result may not match exactly.
+This chapter provides detailed information about how the values presented by edX Insights are computed.
+It contains sections for:

+* :ref:`All Computations`

+* :ref:`Enrollment Computations`

+* :ref:`Engagement Computations`

+.. _All Computations:

 *********************************
+All Computations
+*********************************

+* The data reported by EdX Insights is updated once a week, typically on Mondays.

+* Computations are made each week through Sunday at 23:59:59 UTC (11:59 pm).

+* Changes over a one week period are computed from Monday at 00:00:00 UTC through Sunday at 23:59:59 UTC.

+  For example, the one week change in enrollment reports the difference between the enrollment total at the beginning of the week on Monday to the total at the end of the week on Sunday.

+* Computations for edX Insights and for the Instructor Dashboard take place at different times.
+As a result, they may not match exactly.

+.. _Enrollment Computations:

+*********************************
 Enrollment Computations
 *********************************

+EdX changed the method used to track student enrollments on 3 December 2013.
+As a result, enrollment activity data is not computed for courses created in Studio before 4 December 2013.
+(Enrollment geography data is available for those courses.)

 **Current Enrollment count**

 * Users are included as of the date and time they enroll in a course.

 * All users who are enrolled in the course are included.
 This means that in addition to students, all staff members and beta testers with privileged roles in the course are included.

 * Users who do not activate their accounts at registration are included.

-* Users who unenroll from the course are not included in the count. (%%not clear enough yet -- counted as enrolled until thaty unenroll, not retroactively unenrolled)
+* Users who unenroll are excluded from the count as of the date and time they unenroll.

-* Students who are bulk / automatically enrolled on the Instructor Dashboard are enrolled based on the check box --> immediately or after reacting to email

-* before 12/3/2013, enrollment was not tracked rigorously and was garbage for a course that had enrollments that traverse 12/3/2013, so we don't show a graph at all for such courses (we will at some poin tin the future back track to figure out how many were enrolled as of 12/3, but not for MVP) geolocation data will be there, rest will not
+* Course staff can enroll students from the **Membership** tab in the Instructor Dashboard by supplying a list of email addresses or usernames.
+  Actual enrollments can occur on different dates, as follows.

+ * When **Auto Enroll** is cleared, each student identified by email address or username must manually complete the enrollment process for the course.
+Users are included as of the date and time they enroll.

+ * When **Auto Enroll** is selected, each student who already has a registered user account with one of the supplied email addresses or usernames is included as of the date and time the staff member clicks **Enroll**.

+   Each student who registers a user account with one of the batch enrolled email addresses or usernames is included as of the date and time the user account is registered.

-**Enrollment Activity graph** or Daily Student Enrollment?
+**Enrollment Activity graph** or is it Daily Student Enrollment?

-  * Each marker on the graph represents the number of registered users enrolled in the course as of 23:59 UTC each day.
+* Each marker on the graph represents the number of users enrolled in the course each day.

-  * The x-axis shows the time period from the course creation date until the date of the last computation update.
+* The x-axis shows the period from course creation through the end of the last computation period.

-  * The y-axis shows the number of enrollees.
+* The y-axis shows the total number of enrolled users.

-**Enrollment Breakdown report**

-  * Columns for Date and Total Enrollment

-  downloadable report should have the data that is graphed (daily)

-**Enrollments This Week delta**

-  * Compares the enrollment at the start of the last complete 7 day period to the end of that period.

 **Geographic Distribution map**

-  , expressed as a percentage of total enrollment.

-  Student geographic location is determined by the IP address used when they registered a user account on the site.
+&&&%%%%%%%%%%%ahhhhhha!!!!%%%%

+* The IP address saved with the last event that a user o determine the location of each user, the

-Geolocation is computed by trawling through the activity logs for every event for every user and geolocate the IP address -- last known location regardless of course!!!
+  When users interact with course content, events User location is determined from the most recently emitted event IP address trawling through the activity logs for every event for every user and geolocate the  -- last known location regardless of course!!!

 Geolocation numbers and enrollment numbers are not going to match up as they are NOT computed in the same way.

+Location is determined from user IP addresses.
+Each time a user interacts with a course, the IP address is logged (with other identifying information) in a log of tracking  each time a user interacts with any course. he most recently recorded tracking event

+an event is recorded in a tracking log.
+To determine location, the IP address  in the most recent event logged for each enrolled student is used.

+this is not over time

+this is not

+expressed as a count and as a percentage of total enrollment.

+Users with more than one activity on a given date, the IP address from the most recent one is used.

 **Total Countries Represented**